marie-jakob/mesdt/README.md

 `bias = ~ X + (X | ID)`

-`mesdt` translates the given model formulas to a GLMM, uses either `lme4` or `glmmTMB` to estimate the model (based on the user-specified backend), and transforms the parameters back to SDT space, such that all post-processing (e.g., estimating marginal means) can take place on the level of SDT parameters as well.
+`mesdt` translates the given model formulas to a generalized linear mixed model (GLMM), uses either `lme4` or `glmmTMB` to estimate the model (based on the user-specified backend), and transforms the parameters back to SDT space, such that all post-processing (e.g., estimating marginal means) can take place on the level of SDT parameters as well.
 Hypothesis tests related to fixed and random effects can be conducted with Wald tests (only for fixed effects), likelihood ratio tests (type II and type III), and tests based on parametric bootstrapping (type II and type III).

 ## Getting Started